 Transitional Spaces as Portals

-Hallways and entryways offer untapped potential.
+Hallways and entryways carry untapped potential.

 The Yoga Wall